Instability of the engineered dark state in two-band fermions under number-conserving dissipative dynamics: Abstract

 \section{Abstract}

 Correlated quantum many-body states can be created and controlled by the dissipative protocols.
 Among these, particle number-conserving protocols are particularly appealing due to their ability to stabilize topologically nontrivial phases.
 Is there any fundamental limitation to their performance?
 We address this question by examining a general class of models involving a two-band fermion system subjected to dissipation designed to transfer fermions from the upper band to the lower band.
 By construction, these models have a guaranteed steady state -- a dark state -- with a completely filled lower band and an empty upper band.
-In the limit of weak dissipation, we derive equations governing the dynamics of the fermion densities over long length and time scales.
+In the limit of weak dissipation, we derive equations governing the long-wavelength and long-time dynamics of the fermion densities and analyze them numerically.
 These equations belong to the Fisher-Kolmogorov-Petrovsky-Piskunov reaction-diffusion universality class.
 Our analysis reveals that the engineered dark state is generically unstable, giving way to a new steady state with a finite density of particles in the upper band.
+We also estimate the minimum system sizes required to observe this instability in finite systems.
 Our results suggest that number-conserving dissipative protocols may not be a reliable universal tool for stabilizing dark states.